Himither/Xcellent/README.md

 ## Changelog

+### 1.22.0
+- Sidemenu, sidebar & message now also show when focused (keyboard controls)
+  - This is especially useful for the / and g + u keyboard shortcuts
+- Messages now retains its original width when using the hover/focus option

 ### 1.21.0
 - **add option to set custom background**
 - improve hiding of sidemenu items (all of them can be hidden now)